SEO and UX Lessons from Home Improvement Purgatory

 examplesite.com/latch-type1.
 The first example makes it clear A) that I’m about four clicks away from the homepage, and B) that this site probably has other types of cabinet latches that might work better for my situation.
 Another option here is to use breadcrumb navigation elements on internal pages so that users can effortlessly click back to shallower sections of the site.

 Understatement of the year: User experience on a website is incredibly important for good SEO.
 A well laid out navigation will improve crawlability and engagement on a site, both important for rankings.
 If users can navigate the site easily and understand how sections are related, chances are search engines can too.

 Remember, your users are people who have limited time to solve a problem.
 It might be as basic as quirky cabinet doors from Hell, or as involved as choosing IT solutions for an entire company.
 Design your site navigation to set users up with the information they need to make a decision as efficiently as possible, and they’ll be more likely to turn into happy customers.

 Shannon graduated from Western Washington University with a degree in Marketing and has been working for Portent ever since.
-As an SEO Specialist, Shannon is responsible for analyzing, recommending optimizations, and implementing changes for clients ranging from non-profit organizations to global software companies.
-She is certified in Google Analytics, Google AdWords, and Hootsuite.
+As an SEO Strategist, Shannon consults with clients ranging from non-profit organizations to global software companies.
 Read More